alemart/encantar-js/README.md

 ## Browser compatibility

-This demo is compatible with the latest versions of almost all major web browsers:
+MARTINS.js is compatible with the latest versions of almost all major web browsers:

 | Chrome | Edge | Firefox | Opera | Safari |
 | ------ | ---- | ------- | ----- | ------ |